 Once you’ve narrowed down your local options, set up a lesson with each.
 Select the top picks from your available options.
 This will give you a chance to meet the instructors in person.
 And you’ll see how they teach, and with whom you feel most comfortable.

 When you’re choosing an instructor.
-It’s important to find someone whose teaching style matches your learning style.
+It’s important to learn how to find a good drum teacher and find someone whose teaching style matches your learning style.
 Some people learn best by watching others.
 While others prefer to have hands-on experience.
 Some like to see written exercises, and some like to hear what a drum beat or fill sounds like.

 Nothing is set in stone at this level so it’s important to expose yourself to different learning styles.
 Different perspectives of the same thing, and so on.